Confirmation in the Catholic Church: Latin Church

 In the Latin Church, the sacrament is to be conferred on the faithful above the age of discretion (generally taken to be about 7), unless the Episcopal Conference has decided on a different age, or there is danger of death or, in the judgment of the minister, a grave reason suggests otherwise.

 A revision to the service of confirmation was directed by the Second Vatican Council, so that "the intimate connection which this sacrament has with the whole of Christian initiation [could be] more clearly set forth".
+A Latin edition of the revised Ordo Confirmationis ("Order of Confirmation") was published in 1969.
+An initial English translation published shortly afterwards and a new version was published for use in England and Wales in January 2016.

 The 1983 Code of Canon law states (canon 882): "The ordinary minister of confirmation is a bishop; a presbyter provided with this faculty in virtue of universal law or the special grant of the competent authority also confers this sacrament validly."